 - Pilot Request: - 14 C.F.R.
-(Code of Federal Regulation) 91.3 states: - "The pilot in command of an aircraft is directly responsible for, and is the final authority as to, the operation of that aircraft. - A pilot in command of his or her aircraft may request an alternative runway from what is assigned, which may deviate from the Airport's Voluntary Noise Abatement program.
-If the requested runway is available to accept the aircraft, Air Traffic Control cannot prohibit an aircraft from landing on that runway. - The Noise Office contacts air carriers in writing when a pilot request deviation occurs, whether a complaint is received or not. - Through continued airline partnership, commercial pilot request deviations have totaled less than 1% of the total operations at TPA.
+(Code of Federal Regulation) 91.3 states: - "The pilot in command of an aircraft is directly responsible for, and is the final authority as to, the operation of that aircraft. - A pilot in command of their aircraft may request an alternative runway from what is assigned, which may deviate from the Airport's Voluntary Noise Abatement program.
+If the requested runway is available, Air Traffic Control cannot prohibit an aircraft from landing on that runway. - The Noise Office contacts air carriers in writing when a pilot request deviation occurs, whether a complaint is received or not. - Through continued airline partnership, commercial pilot request deviations have totaled less than 1% of the total operations at TPA.